What is the LDAT Application process?

 Who decides who gets the grants?

-The ADF will invite LDATs to submit applications for annual grant funding, The ADF, in conjunction with the Commonwealth Department of Health, will assess the grant funding applications.
+The ADF will invite LDATs to submit applications for annual grant funding, The ADF, in conjunction with the Australian Department of Health, will assess the grant funding applications.

 What information do you use to make funding grant determinations?